Technology As a Service: A Different Approach

 Think of exoskeletons that enable operators to lift heavy crates with ease.
 Or, picture web-connected appliances that email you when a malfunction is sensed.
 Beyond just fixing a machine, the difference in how we approach service lies between people and technology.

 In true mechatronics, an expert technician possesses the knowledge and understanding of the machine in context.
 He or she knows that if this device fails, it impacts machines up and down the production line.
 As a result, this would negatively impact operations and productivity.
-At the practical level, a lot of our competitors approach service through regularly scheduled “P.M. downtime.”
+At the practical level, a lot of our competitors approach to service through regularly scheduled “P.M. downtime.”

 Similar to an annual physical for humans, the machine is taken offline and examined.
 This should take place yearly for wear and tear and preventative maintenance.
 Everybody believed an annual checkup was sufficient.
-But, the rest of the year, that equipment is in “break/fix mode” and only addressed if it fails.
+But, for the rest of the year, that equipment is in “break/fix mode” and only addressed if it fails.
 Bell and Howell’s maintenance cycles occur frequently, like quarterly or even monthly.
 Although it may seem excessive, this approach provides more benefits because it gives more productivity.

 If you drive your car 12,000 to 15,000 miles a year, you don’t change the oil annually.
 You have your vehicle serviced more frequently based on usage, not the calendar.
 We can use data and analytics to improve service and perform “predictive failure maintenance” before you even know you might have an issue.
 This makes your operation more productive and reduces the cost of per-piece operation.
 Getting back to how people can enable technology, our technicians report back to us upon completing a visit and increase the knowledge base of the organization.